Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Conclusion

-From all the numerical observations done in this work, we conclude that all vertex corrections, performed here, predominantly act as an approximately frequency-uniform vertical renormalization of Tr$\Sigma(i\omega)$ rather than strongly reshaping its frequency dependence.
+Based on the numerical observations done in this work, we conclude that all vertex corrections performed here predominantly act as an approximately frequency-uniform vertical renormalization of Tr$\Sigma(i\omega)$ rather than strongly reshaping its frequency dependence.

 Moreover, adding the vertex corrections usually results in convergence difficulties for self-consistent loops that are consistent with difficulties in converging methods such as Green's function second order (GF2)\cite{Pokhilko:algs:2022}.
-Such convergence difficulties can be mitigated with heating-cooling methods\cite{Pokhilko:algs:2022} or homotopy continuation.~\cite{Pokhilko:homotopy:2025}.
-Additional details are provided in the Supporting Information.
+Such convergence difficulties can be mitigated with heating-cooling methods\cite{Pokhilko:algs:2022} or homotopy continuation.~\cite{Pokhilko:homotopy:2025} Additional details are provided in the Supporting Information.

-We observed the following trends in the accuracy of first IPs when comparing them against experiments.
-For the $G_0W_0\Gamma$29 set, Hartree–Fock Koopmans values show significantly larger errors, confirming that dynamical screening is essential.
+We observed the following trends in the accuracy of first IPs when comparing them against $\Delta$CCSD(T) and experiment.
+For the $G_0W_0\Gamma$29 set, Hartree-Fock Koopmans values show significantly larger errors, confirming that dynamical screening is essential.
 Both $G_0W_0$@HF and $G_0W_0\Gamma^{\mathrm{(NL)}}$@HF yield IPs with significantly higher errors than THC-sc$GW$.
 Fully self-consistent THC-sc$GW$-SOX degrades IP accuracy most strongly.
 Both static and dynamic THC-sc$GW$-SOSEX partially mitigate THC-sc$GW$-SOX but do not improve over THC-sc$GW$.
 Both THC-sc$GW$-dynamic-2SOSEX and THC-sc$GW$-static-G3W2 remain very close to sc$GW$.

-When analyzing the IPs from the $GW$100, the conclusion remains essentially the same; however, here Both THC-sc$GW$ -dynamic-2SOSEX and THC-sc$GW$-static-G3W2 yield very minor improvements over THC-sc$GW$.
-This improvement, however, comes with a significantly increased computational cost of the vertex incorporating methods compared to THC-sc$GW$.
+For the $GW$100 IPs relative to $\Delta$CCSD(T), the conclusion remains essentially the same; however, both THC-sc$GW$ -dynamic-2SOSEX and THC-sc$GW$-static-G3W2 yield very minor improvements over THC-sc$GW$.
+This improvement, however, comes with a significantly increased computational cost of the vertex-corrected methods compared to THC-sc$GW$.

-The above results indicate that only carefully selected vertex structures (not arbitrary insertions) can yield systematic improvements over scGW.
-Consequently, a careful diagrammatic analysis of the higher order diagram classes coupled with novel factorization methods such as THC can be expected to yield a systematically improvable series of approximations.